chetan25/micro-frontends/README.md

 >The Micro FE are loaded and rendered in the App Shell using two techniques
 > 1. Module Federation - Currently App Shell and Todos implements Module Federation available in Webpack 5.
 > Todos exposes the root of the entire app and App shell just uses it as remote.
 > 2. Manual Method - This method will make use of Dynamic Import for ESM bundles and script tags for Common js bundles.
 This will be available via helper package.

+## Shared State
+ We have used two methods to show how we can share state between the App shell and consuming micro FE.
+ 1. Using Dynamic Federation and Reducer Replacement technique - This is documneted in the Module federation, and uses custom shared store and reducer replacment.
+One gotcha with this is that we meed to add the script tag for the connuming App that uses the custom store in order for the dynamic federation to work.
+ 2. Using Observables and Hooks - In this approach we add an observable and a custom hook which subscribe to it for state updates.The Hooks are exposed and is consumed by the other micro FE for Global State read/write.

 ### App Shell
 *Note - Work still in progress for this App shell.